 But all hope is not lost.
 Don’t despair those of you who still aspire to this Chinese idea of beauty; there is advice to be had.
 I have been busy interviewing my Chinese friends while teaching English in China and learnt some of their beauty secrets which may help you on your way.
 But I warn you, you may scoff and or laugh at some of their suggestions as I did, even though they were made with great earnestness.

 I’ll let you decide how…. ummmm …. helpful they really are.

 If you eat eggplant during the day, it will – and I quote – “turn your skin black.”
 No one can tell me exactly why they believe it, but that it is a common belief passed down through generations.

 If you eat the skin of a pig (or any animal), it will help you to keep a clear completion and starve off wrinkles.
 Pigs trotters are apparently best as they contains a lot of skin.

 This will make your skin whiter and help keep you looking fresh and pimple-free.

 If you want your hair to stay shiny and black, eat black foods such as sesame seeds and black beans.

-If you are not feeling or looking your best during your time of the month, stay away from chocolate and cold foods and drinks, as this will make your pain last for longer and nobody looks good when they grimace.
+If you are not feeling or looking your best during your time of the month, stay away from chocolate and cold foods and drinks as they will make your pain last for longer and nobody looks good when they grimace.

 Personally, I know I’m never going to fit to the Chinese ideal of beauty and I’m perfectly happy to be the fat smiling Laowai in the office.
-A sentiment which I once shared with my friend and delightful colleague Sweet.
+I once shared this sentiment with my friend and delightful colleague, Sweet.
 She chastised me and it was then that I learnt one of my favorite Chinese expressions.
 “Ayah!
 Fran”, she said, “you are not big, you are feng man (丰满).
 It means sexy fat.”

 Thanks Sweet, I’ll happily take it!